-Courses in the program are offered on campus and via distance learning with inperson or proctor required.
-Students in the distance program must attend mandatory laboratory classes offered at the distance learning sites.
-Tests may be taken at an approved testing Center as determined by the faculty member and the program.
+Courses in the program are offered on campus as well as via distance learning with in-person or proctor required.
+Students in the distance program must attend mandatory clinical classes offered at an approved distance learning site.
+Exams must be taken at an approved Testing Center as determined by the program head.

-Students acquire direct patient-related practical skills by taking clinical course work in eyeglass and contact lens clinical sites in which actual patients are serviced.
-Students also learn business-related expertise by participating in a clinical management sequence and specific business course work.
-Students who receive a final grade lower than "C" in any of the Opticianry courses must obtain permission from the program head to continue the major in Opticianry.
-Graduation from this program prepares one for the licensing examination given by the Virginia State Board of Opticians for registration as a registered optician and certified contact lens fitter.
+Students who receive a final grade lower than "71" in any of the Opticianry courses must obtain permission from the program head to continue the major in Opticianry.
+Graduation from this program prepares one for the licensing examination and contact lens fitting endorsement given by the Virginia State Board of Opticians.
+This accredited program is also approved by other states.